 Quarantine and Isolation

 We are committed to providing a robust dining experience for our community.
-For the Fall 2021 semester, we do not anticipate any restrictions specific to the dining facilities that are in addition to the campus policies already in place.
-Masks will not be required inside dining facilities when eating or drinking.
+After the takeout dining option for a student’s modified quarantine upon move-in, we do not anticipate any restrictions specific to the dining facilities that are in addition to the campus policies already in place.
+Masks will not be required inside dining facilities when actively eating or drinking.
 Dining protocols are established in accordance with emerging state and federal guidelines, which may mean dialing back at any time due to changing conditions.
 Outdoor tables and seating are available for use.

 At this time, there should be no eating in classrooms.
 Exceptions will be made for students who have a documented medical condition where they would need to be provided the opportunity to eat in a classroom.